nasuni-labs/nasuni-dashboards/README.md

 6. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
 On the Import page, click **Import** and upload the first JSON file downloaded in step 5, accepting the defaults and saving the configuration.
 Repeat for the second file.

-7. Navigate to the newly-imported GFA Volumes dashboard to view the performance information for your Edge Appliances.
-The dashboard should display the following output:
+7. Navigate to the newly-imported GFA Volumes dashboard.
+Here is an example of expected output for the dashboard:

 ![GFA Volumes Dashboard Screenshot](/images/GFAVolumesDashboardScreenshot.png)